Parent and Carers Handbook

 ✅ Branded or Unbranded – Your Choice

-Logoed items are not required
+Logoed items are not required - they are optional.

-You are very welcome to purchase non-branded uniform items in the same school colours from any retailer
+You are very welcome to purchase non-branded uniform items, in the same school colours, from any retailer.

 ♻️ Pre-Loved Uniform

 While we encourage all students to wear school uniform, we understand that there may be times when this is difficult.
-Please don’t worry if your child is not in the mood to wear a uniform on a particular day — our priority is that they attend school and feel supported.
+Please don’t worry if your child is not in the mood to wear our uniform on a particular day — our priority is that they attend school and feel supported.
 That said, we kindly ask that students wear appropriate clothing.
 Pyjamas or clothing that is not suitable for a learning environment will not be accepted.

-Spare Clothing
+Spare clothing

 Please send in a full set of spare clothes (including underwear and socks) to be kept at school.
+These items will be used if your child gets wet or muddy during the day.

-Waterproofs and Wellies
+Waterproofs and wellies

 A set of waterproof clothing (jacket and trousers) and wellies is essential.